 Chris Hatherall is also an actor as well as a writer on Big Finish.
-In fact, he played a character in one of the Big Finish audios of ‘Doctor Who’ with Sylvester McCoy’s Doctor titled ‘Fiesta of the Damned’.
+In fact, he played a character in one of the Big Finish audios of ‘Doctor Who’ with Sylvester McCoy’s Doctor called ‘Fiesta of the Damned’.

 I really enjoyed this episode by Chris Hatherall.
 I do find that I enjoy the episodes by non-‘Doctor Who’ writers in ‘Star Cops’ more than the ones by the actual ‘Doctor Who’ writers themselves here.

 In this episode, Nathan Spring and Priya Basu visit the Tech Tower in Paris.
 It is a state of the art, high-security, high-technology building.
-The two go to this place as representatives of a conference.
+The two go to this place as representatives at a conference.

 It was interesting to hear Nathan and Priya paired up together and working as colleagues.
-They seem to get on well and it was interesting to see them in diplomatic roles with representing the Star Cops.
+They seem to get on well and it was interesting to hear them in diplomatic roles with representing the Star Cops.

 The purpose of the conference at the Tech Tower is to find a way to counter the growing threat from the Mother Earth group.
 It seems pretty serious when the Mother Earth group’s campaign increases.

-I think the Mother Earth group is becoming prominent in the audio series when they cause trouble in certain Star Cops cases.
+I thin the Mother Earth group is becoming prominent in the audio series when they cause trouble in certain Star Cops cases.
 They seem to like to cause trouble and scare people with certain technology.

 Shayla Moss was meant to go to the conference at Tech Tower to represent the Star Cops with Nathan.
-But she became ill and Shayla took her place.
+But she became ill and Priya took her place.
 She gets involved in the story’s action later on.